gabechu/pii_recognition/README.md

 spacy_recogniser.analyse(text="I love Melbourne.", entities=["PER", "LOC"])
 ```

-You will get span labels as follows
+You will get predicted labels in span as follows.
+The results may differ with other example sentences since models beneath of two recognisers are different.
 ```console
 [SpanLabel(entity_type='LOC', start=7, end=16)]
 ```

 #### Other available models
-Many other off-the-shelf models are provided as well with the detail implementations found in `recognisers` folder, including two neural networks based inference models [`flair`](https://github.com/flairNLP/flair) and [`stanza`](https://github.com/stanfordnlp/stanza).
+Many other off-the-shelf models are provided, with implementations residing in `pii_recognition/recognisers` folder, for example, one SOTA model built in [`flair`](https://github.com/flairNLP/flair) and another is the popular NLP library developed by Stanford [`stanza`](https://github.com/stanfordnlp/stanza).

 #### Customise a Recogniser